There are many factors that make energy efficient windows.

 Not all window materials are created equal.
 Windows come in a number of different materials, including vinyl, wood, aluminum, fiberglass and composite.

-Here is a breakdown of the different materials.
+Here is a breakdown of the different window frame materials.

-Aluminum windows are low-cost and low-maintenance, but offer the least energy efficiency of any window material.
+However, aluminum windows offer the least energy efficiency of any window material.

 In summary, out of all these window material choices, most homeowners choose vinyl because they’re durable, affordable and energy efficient.